Healing Sexual Trauma – Meet Our Teaching Team

 Jane Clapp is a mindful strength and movement coach, trauma-informed embodied resilience educator, and Jungian analyst in training.
 As an expert educator and mentor, internationally recognized speaker, author, and media consultant, Jane takes an interdisciplinary approach that goes beyond mindfulness, to enmesh each client’s physical condition with the psychological and emotional aspects of themselves.
 After more than two decades in the health industry—and through extensive personal and professional exploration—Jane has shaped a multifaceted practice that weaves together a variety of movement and therapeutic paradigms into a fluid yet practical and effective methodology.
 Riffing off of a biopsychosocial model, Jane considers the body and movement as some of the most powerful alchemic tools for shaping the mind and believes that, with enough support and resourcing, each of us has the power to free ourselves from the shackles of past struggles, traumas and health issues that limit both our recovery process and our potential to lead happy and bountiful lives.
 With training in a wide range of wellness modalities—including various strength and conditioning methodologies, master-level Reiki training, ELDOA Method, Tensegrity Touch Therapy, yoga, pre- and post-natal fitness and personal training, as well as Torture, Trauma Psychosocial Impact & Mental Health from the Canadian Centre for Victims of Torture—Jane works to create safe spaces for people to show up, be seen and share their authentic, courageous selves in all their messy glory and complexity.

-Ryan Maher is a licensed and board certified psychotherapist in Chicago, Illinois and he is the creator of Inner World Therapy.
+Ryan Maher is a licensed and board certified psychotherapist in Seattle, WA and he is the creator of Inner World Therapy.
 He works with couples, adolescents and adults navigating life stressors, complex anxiety, depression and general un-fulfillment.
 Specific concerns often include relationships, identity, spirituality, grief, impulsive or compulsive patterns, sexuality and major life transitions.
 Ryan also specializes in working with adults who’ve experienced difficult childhoods, developmental trauma and sexual violence.
 He brings warmth, compassion and an affirming energy to the therapy process.

 Nkem Ndefo is the founder of Lumos Transforms and the creator of the Resilience Toolkit.
 She is a skilled practitioner, dynamic speaker and valued strategist.
 Nkem is known for her unique ability to connect with people of all types by holding powerful healing spaces, weaving complex concepts into accessible narratives and creating synergistic and collaborative learning communities that nourish people’s innate capacity for healing, wellness and connection.